Andrew-Z-Z/Gamer-Market/README.md

-# Wicked-sale-js
+# Gamer Market
-A full stack Node.js and React shopping cart app.
+A full stack Node.js and React shopping cart app for gamers All products are fake!